Last updated on August 26th, 2022 at 03:01 pm

 Occupying 36,917 square kilometres is Adamawa state.
 Its boundaries Cameroon is a well-established one after the International Court ruling a few decades ago when some parts were ceded to Nigeria and they went with the present-day Adamawa.

-It’s on record that Nigeria’s former Vice President and a former Presidential candidate Alhaji Atiku Abubakar was parts of the villages that were ceded to Nigeria.
+It’s on record that Nigeria’s former Vice President and former Presidential candidate Alhaji Atiku Abubakar was parts of the villages that were ceded to Nigeria.

 The state is also blessed with several mountains and large river valleys.